liferay/liferay-docs-dxp-cloud/user/articles/03-services/02-backup-service.markdown

 ### Download Volume API

-This endpoint returns a compressed file of type ".tgz".
+The API for downloading a volume contains an endpoint that returns a TGZ file.

 #### Parameters